The dual volume of quasi-Fuchsian manifolds and the Weil-Petersson distance: Preliminaries

 Let $\Sigma$ be an oriented closed surface of genus $g \geq 2$.
 Two Riemannian metrics $g$, $g'$ on $\Sigma$ are said to be \emph{conformally equivalent} if there exists a smooth function $\mappa{u}{\Sigma}{\R}$ such that $g = e^{2 u} g'$.
 A \emph{Riemann surface structure} on $\Sigma$ is a couple $X = (\Sigma,c)$, where $c$ is a conformal class of Riemannian metrics of $\Sigma$.
 A \emph{hyperbolic structure} on $\Sigma$ is the datum of a Riemannian metric $h$ with constant Gaussian curvature equal to $-1$.

 The \emph{Teichm\"uller space} of $\Sigma$, denoted by $\Teich(\Sigma)$, is the space of isotopy classes of conformal structures over the surface $\Sigma$.
 Thanks to the uniformization theorem, the Teichm\"uller space can be considered equivalently as the space of isotopy classes of hyperbolic metrics on $\Sigma$.
-We will write $\Teich_c(\Sigma)$ (\emph{c} for \emph{conformal}) when we want to emphasize the first interpretation, and $\Teich_h(\Sigma)$ (\emph{h} for \emph{hyperbolic}) in latter case.
+We will write $\Teich^\conf(\Sigma)$ ($\conf$ for \emph{conformal}) when we want to emphasize the first interpretation, and $\Teich^\hyp(\Sigma)$ ($\hyp$ for \emph{hyperbolic}) in latter case.

-In the following, we will recall the definition of the Weil-Petersson Riemannian metric on the Teichm\"uller space, and of other similarly defined Finsler metrics.
-Since the literature usually agrees on these definitions only up to multiplicative constant, we will spend some time in describing the setting we will work with, mainly because we will be interested in producing explicit bounds of our geometric quantities.
+In the following, we will recall the definition of the Weil-Petersson Riemannian metric on the Teichm\"uller space.
+Since the literature usually agrees on its definition only up to multiplicative constant, we will spend some time in describing the setting we will work with, mainly because we will be interested in producing explicit bounds of our geometric quantities.

 Let $X$ be a Riemann structure on $\Sigma$.
 A \emph{Beltrami differential} on $X$ is a $(1,1)$-\hsk tensor $\nu$ that can be expressed in local coordinates as $\nu = n \ \partial_z \otimes \dd{\bar{z}}$, where $n$ is a measurable complex-valued function.
 If $h = \rho \abs{\dd{z}}^2$ is the unique hyperbolic metric in the conformal class $c$, then for any $q \in [1,\infty)$ we define the $L^q$-\hsk norm of the Beltrami differential $\nu = n \ \partial_z \otimes \dd{\bar{z}}$ to be